jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
-  <a href="https://www.ccs.neu.edu/~rancohen/cryptotalks.html">Cryptography Online Talks</a>, a comprehensive list of seminars and conferences in cryptography and cyber security.
+  <a href="https://www.ccs.neu.edu/~rancohen/cryptotalks.html">Cryptography Online Talks</a>, a comprehensive list of seminars and conferences in cryptography and cybersecurity.
 </li>

 <li>